-Students may have motor vehicles on campus providing they hold a valid driver's license, are driving an insured vehicle, comply with traffic laws, and obey all University traffic and parking regulations.
+Students may have motor vehicles on campus provided they hold a valid driver's license, are driving an insured vehicle, comply with traffic laws, and obey all University traffic and parking regulations.
 Vehicles on campus are the responsibility of the student who registers and/or drives the car, and are here at the student's risk.
 The University does not assume any risk or responsibility for vehicles driven or parked on campus.

 All vehicles must be registered with the Campus Security within one class day of the vehicle's arrival on campus.
 Students must go online to WebAdvisor to register their vehicle.
 A license plate number, VIN number, company name of vehicle insurance, and driver's license number will be required to register a student's vehicle.
-Upon picking up the decal for the registered vehicle, a \$150.00 parking fee will be charged to the student's account.
+A decal fee of \$250 for residents, \$150 for commuters, and \$50 for evening and weekend students will be charged to the student's account.
 Decals are in effect for one academic year.
 The University reserves the right to remove any decal not in compliance, i.e. expired or affixed to the wrong location.
 Decals must be affixed to the inside, front windshield, driver's side, upper corner.
-Those persons who have more than one vehicle available to them and who desire parking privileges for each vehicle will be required to register each vehicle and pay the \$150.00 parking fee.
-There may be times when a student is driving a vehicle that does not belong to him/her on a temporary basis.
+If the vehicle has a tinted strip at the top, the decal should be affixed under the tinted area so it can be seen.
+Those persons who have more than one vehicle available to them and who desire parking privileges for each vehicle will be required to register each vehicle and pay the decal fee.
+There may be times when a student is driving a vehicle that does not belong to them on a temporary basis.
 During those times, a student must report to the Campus Security Office to obtain a temporary parking permit.
 There is no cost for this temporary permit.
 A vehicle requiring a temporary permit longer than fourteen days constitutes a second vehicle and an additional decal must be purchased for that vehicle.